arthurademenezes/arthurademenezes/README.md

 - :school: I'm a `Software Developer` at Fincap Law.
-- :technologist: I'm a Python developer with experience in front-end, and back-end languages like Python/Django and Javascript, as well as data analysis.
+- :technologist: I'm a Python/Javascript developer with experience in front-end, and back-end languages like Python/Django and Javascript, as well as data analysis.
 - :rocket: My proposal is to unite law and technology to provide intelligent solutions to legal issues.
 - :student: I’m currently studying: `Systems Analysis and Development` and `Law`.
 I'll finish both of them in December!
 - :email: You can reach out to me at: arthura.demenezes@gmail.com